 Freed Sailors Arrive in London amid Many Questions

-Julian Borger - World Affairs Editor for the Guardian - @julianborger, Mansour Farhang - Professor of Political Science at Bennington College, Joseph Cirincione - Ploughshares Fund - @Cirincione, Fawaz Gerges - London School of Economics and Politics, Nile Gardiner - former Advisor to Rudy Giuliani, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr
+Julian Borger - World Affairs Editor for the Guardian - @julianborger, Mansour Farhang - Professor of Political Science at Bennington College, Joseph Cirincione - Ploughshares Fund - @Cirincione, Fawaz Gerges - London School of Economics and Politics, Nile Gardiner - former Advisor to Rudy Giuliani, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr